octogene/hadaly/README.md

 This sofware is currently in alpha.

-Hadaly is a presentation software allowing to manipulate slides, in various ways during presentation.
-The goal is to offer a practical presentation software for art historians or any other individual who wants to have a bit more interaction with their presentations.
+Hadaly is an interactive presentation software.
+It allows to manipulate slides in various ways during presentation.
+The goal is to offer a practical presentation software for art historians or any art enthusiasts.

-It contains a presentation editor and a viewer.
-The editor allows you to build presentations by creating slides from pictures and by adding information about them (e.g: artist, title and year).
-And, well, the viewer allows you to show and manipulate the slides.
+It contains an editor, viewer and a search engine.
+The editor allows you to build presentations by creating slides which are a combination of an image and informations (e.g: artist, title and year).
+The viewer allows you to show and manipulate the slides.
+The search engine allows you create slides from different online sources.

 Presentations are saved as \*.opah files which contains all the slides image files and their metadata (JSON).